Storm Darragh map: When and where UK will be hit by 90mph winds and rain

 With several weather warnings for wind and rain covering different areas at different times, The Independent has highlighted which areas will be affected.

+Three weather warnings were introduced on Friday and will continue into the weekend.

-A yellow warning for wind from 3pm on Friday until 6am on Sunday will cover the entirety of England, Wales, Northern Ireland and southern parts of Scotland.
+A yellow warning for wind, which was introduced on Friday afternoon, will last until 6am on Sunday and will cover the entirety of England, Wales, Northern Ireland and southern parts of Scotland.

 The Met warns of a “small chance of injuries and danger to life from flying debris” throughout this warning, alongside a risk of travel disruption, power cuts and damage to buildings.

-A yellow weather warning for rain will cover Northern Ireland and most of Wales from 3pm on Friday until 12pm on Saturday, with the possibility of some “flooding and disruption”.
+A yellow weather warning for rain will cover Northern Ireland and most of Wales until 12pm on Saturday, with the possibility of some “flooding and disruption”.

-Another yellow warning for rain will cover the southern part of Scotland from 3pm on Friday until 12pm on Saturday, stretching from the Scottish Borders up to Glasgow and Edinburgh, and up the eastern coast to Aberdeen.
+Another yellow warning for rain will cover the southern part of Scotland until 12pm on Saturday, stretching from the Scottish Borders up to Glasgow and Edinburgh, and up the eastern coast to Aberdeen.

-“Flooding of a few homes and businesses is likely,” the warning reads, with “transport disruption” expected “from late Friday through Saturday morning”.
+“Flooding of a few homes and businesses is likely,” the warning reads, with “transport disruption” expected “through Saturday morning”.

 A rare red weather warning covers parts of Wales and southwest England, including Cardiff, Bristol and Devon, and is in place from 3am to 11am on Saturday.